Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 Shashi Ranjan

-Thank you so much for the updates.
+Thank you so much for the update, sir.
 All the best to you and the team.
 Thank you.
-I’ll get back.
-Thank you.
+I’ll get back in the queue.

 S. V. S. Narayana Murty